-A prototype in-situ sensorweb was successfully designed, developed, deployed and operated in a crop application setting.
-Innovations include the SmartCore device, advanced crop growth models, and automated in situ and remote sensing data integration and modeling.
-Moreover, the user interaction with these mainly autonomous systems is via one of the world's first sensorwebenabled OpenGIS-compliant web service systems.
-Output products include maps of leaf area index, soil moisture and biomass, as well as crop yield predictions.
+A prototype in situ sensorweb was successfully designed, developed, deployed, and operated in a crop application setting.
+Innovations include the SmartCore device, advanced crop growth models, and automated in situ and remote sensing data integration and modelling.
+Moreover, the user interaction with these mainly autonomous systems is via one of the world's first sensorweb-enabled OpenGIS-compliant Web service systems.
+Output products include maps of LAI, soil moisture, and biomass and crop yield predictions.

-Earth science sensorweb data have the potential to become an integral part of decision support domains.
-The work reported in this paper has taken an initial step towards demonstrating approaches to the time-critical and cost-effective monitoring of complex and dynamic systems.
-Nevertheless, much more needs to be done to provide a more solid basis for decision support, including smaller, smarter and cheaper sensor systems for monitoring, the integration of time-critical in-situ sensor data and/or metadata into on-line geospatial data infrastructures, and the generation of validated data and information products derived from the fusion (physically selfconsistent integration) and assimilation of in-situ and remote sensing data into models.
+Earth science sensorweb data have the potential to become an integral part of decision-support domains.
+The work reported in this paper has taken an initial step towards demonstrating approaches to the time-critical and costeffective monitoring of complex and dynamic systems.
+Nevertheless, much more needs to be done to provide a more solid basis for decision support, including smaller, smarter, and cheaper sensor systems for monitoring, the integration of timecritical in situ sensor data and (or) metadata into on-line geospatial data infrastructures, and the generation of validated data and information products derived from the fusion (physically self-consistent integration) and assimilation of in situ and remote sensing data into models.
 Ongoing challenges in such endeavours are the early developmental stages of the rapidly advancing technologies involved, the lack of resources to put in place capabilities for integrated assessment, and the potential future shortfall of highly qualified science and technology personnel.

 The ISIES trials revealed that currently available advanced technologies have the potential to assess agricultural conditions.
-However, pending further miniaturization and cost reductions arising from micro-electro-mechanical systems (MEMS) technology and nanotechnology, the cost of populating sensorwebs throughout a region remains a challenge even though the individual components are fairly inexpensive.
-The implication is that, for now, sensorweb technology is more likely to be deployed in a small area or region to acquire information that can be used to validate satellite retrievals and/or as a guide to generate forecasts on crop or rangeland conditions over a larger region where growing conditions, weather, soils and crops are fairly homogeneous.
+However, pending further miniaturization and cost reductions arising from micro-electromechanical systems (MEMS) technology and nanotechnology, the cost of populating sensorwebs throughout a region remains a challenge, even though the individual components are fairly inexpensive.
+The implication is that, for now, sensorweb technology is more likely to be deployed in a small area or region to acquire information that can be used to validate satellite retrievals and (or) as a guide to generate forecasts on crop or rangeland conditions, weather, soils, and crops are fairly homogeneous.